Before installing the mods, a few other things have to be setup

 Most importantly, check if SKSE64 is loading correctly.
 A lot of mods rely on SKSE64, so this is very important.

-To check this, bring up the console* in-game, and type "GetSKSEVersion" without quotes, and hit Enter.
-If the console shows you a version number, then everything works.
-If you get an error message, then you need to look at the SKSE files again and find out what went wrong.
+To check this, bring up the console* in-game, and type "getskseversion" without quotes, and hit Enter.
+If the console shows a number, then everything works.
+If it shows an error message, then you need to look at the SKSE files again and find out what went wrong.

-*To bring up the console, press the upper left most key below the "esc" key. "~" on US keyboards, "½" on EU keyboards.
+*To bring up the console, press the upper left-most key below the "esc" key. "~" on a US keyboard, "½" on EU keyboards.

 Steam users: If you replaced the files as recommended in point 3, you should be able to launch the game via Steam as usual.

 9 - Make some coffee and get ready for several hours of downloading and installing.
-It's a long time, but in the end you will get a result that otherwise would take several months to obtain.
+It will take some time, but in the end you will get a result that otherwise would take several months to obtain.

 When done installing these basic tools,